danicheman/HashtagSearch2/README.md

 # HashtagSearch - Version 2
-Test for Applicaster, an automatically refreshing twitter search with persisted search history and search results.
-It works offline!
+This is a test project for Applicaster, an automatically refreshing Twitter search with cached history and results.

 ## Synopsis

-After experimenting with using the Twitter Web API directly in HashtagSearch Version 1, I decided to use Fabric.io's excellent Twitter Kit.
-After much research, I also discovered how to run Fabric with a custom OkHttp Client, and how to enable caching on it.
-I  followed the Android developer guide for creating a searchable app.
+After investigating Twitter4j, and interacting with Twitter's Web API directly in HashtagSearch Version 1, I ultimately decided to use [Fabric's](https://fabric.io) excellent Twitter Kit.
+Twitter's [Fabric sample app](https://github.com/twitter/twitter-kit-android/tree/master/samples), demonstrated the simplest way to run Fabric with a custom OkHttp Client.
+By combining several interceptor examples I was able to create an effective caching component for my custom OkHttp client.
+In designing the search interface, I followed the Android developer guide for a searchable app.

 ## Getting Started